-Why Aberdeen Investments for municipal bond fixed income
+Why Aberdeen Investments for ultra short municipal income

 We believe inefficiencies within the municipal securities market can create attractive income opportunities, while implementing our disciplined approach to risk and volatility.

-- Experienced, skilled Municipal Fixed Income team, with full access to Aberdeen’s global credit platform
+Experienced, skilled US Fixed Income team, with full access to Aberdeen’s global credit platform

-- Investment process focuses on credit research to seek out opportunities that offer attractive risk-adjusted returns.
+Focused on credit research to seek out opportunities that offer attractive risk-adjusted returns

-- Our manageable size is an advantage in today’s liquidity-constrained market
+Nimble size Leveraged by our manageable size as an advantage in today’s liquidity-constrained market.

 * As evidenced by our track record compared to the relevant benchmark, Bloomberg Barclays Municipal Bond Index.
 Please refer to the factsheet linked here for additional, important information regarding the Fund.
 The factsheet includes performance as of the most recent quarter-end, fund fees and expenses.